priyankanagar/spring-boot-microservice-order-service/README.md

           ]
       }
      Note down the orderId in the response.
 We will use it in the next step
-7. Call POST method on localhost:8080/orders/{orderId from previous step} and Header: Key: Authorization Value Bearer <token from step i>.
-You should see the            order created in step ii.
+7. Call GET method on localhost:8080/orders/{orderId from previous step} and Header: Key: Authorization Value Bearer <token from step 5>.
+You should see the            order created in step 6.